-Definitions for Evaluation have a common theme of judging or comparing the merit or worth of something.
+Definitions for evaluation have a common theme of judging or comparing the worth of something.

+There are different types of evaluations.
 Evaluation can range from being very simple service evaluations to complex evaluative research projects.
-Each service will require a different approach depending on the purpose of the evaluation; evidence base, stage of development, context of the service; and the resources and timescales for the evaluation.
+Each evaluation will require a different approach depending on the purpose of the evaluation; evidence base, stage of development, context of the service or product, and the resources and timescales for the evaluation.

 Ensure that the evaluation is pragmatic and proportionate to your needs, generating useful evidence that you can use to inform decision making.

 Watch this short video highlighting the impact of finding and using evidence, where to look to find it, and real world top tips from commissioners and GP Clinical Evidence Fellows working across the West of England.Watch